apanchenko/jani/backlog.md

 ## Todo

+- to setup feature per channel:
+  - command to update channel admins
+  - in private /list my channels
+  - in private /select channel (like botfather)

 - save processed message offsets to not skip messages during restart
   - iter_messages not available to bot.
 Login as user? [lonami](https://t.me/TelethonChat/312114)
   - update telethon, research its catch_up